 People demonstrate credibility through credentials and words.
 Being perceived as credible isn’t only a matter of what someone says, but how they say it and how others perceive it.

 Challenges to Building Credibility In a Virtual Team

-Within a virtual team, it can be more difficult to get to know others.
-Casual conversations are less frequent, and some of the context can be lost when it occurs through email, online chats or even phone conversations.
+Within a virtual team, it can be more difficult to get to know other team members.
+Casual conversations are less frequent, and some of the context can be lost when it occurs through email, online chats, or even phone conversations.
 When someone has recently joined a team or is new to a leadership role, team members may not know much about them or their past experiences, which can hurt their credibility.

 Decision-making can also be less transparent within a virtual team.
 Leaders may make decisions in silos, without understanding how their actions may impact someone in another location.
 Team members who only hear the final decision may believe it was made hastily or without consideration, when in fact it followed a rigorous process they had not observed.
 They may perceive the leader as someone who makes snap judgments, rather than adhering to best practices.

 Tips For Enhancing Credibility In a Virtual Team

 Unless virtual leaders and team members have established credibility, they will never have the level of trust required to motivate and inspire their team and maintain high levels of productivity.